hbctraining/Intro-to-shell-flipped/lessons/08_HPC_intro_and_terms.md

   1. **Number of Processors**:	1
   1. **Total Number of Cores**:	4

-So, I have a processor with 4 "core", i.e. a Quad-core processor.
+So, I have a processor with 4 "cores", i.e. a "quad-core" processor.
 This means that my processor can do 4 distinct computations at the same time.
 Do you have a quad-core processor?
 Or maybe it is a duo-core (2 cores in 1 CPU)?

 ### Data Storage
 There are 2 options for built-in data storage